 The first game I tried the Mp-700 on was Square/Enix “Dragon Warrior VIII”.
 I did this mostly because the game touts a 16:9 aspect ratio, so it was made for widescreen play.
 There is definitely a noticeable difference between that and the 4:3 ratio tv, as the characters and backdrops looked better and the view is broader, which makes me really want to get an LCD TV like yesterday!
 The first and only issue I ran into with the MP-700 was the brightness.
 Even when set at its lowest, the factory set brightness is up to high and it’s very noticeable.
 This is good and bad.
 It’s good because this added brightness improves in how on-screen characters look.
 DQ 8 touts a cell-drawn look and on my Wega TV you can see the black outlines very visibly.
 However on the MP-700, it’s not so noticeable and the characters look more fleshed out.
 Also flare and lightning effects look more robust on the Mojo monitor than on my TV and that is what drew me into the game most of all.
 I would play just for the random battles so I could perform all sorts of magic and watched how good they looked.
 However it’s bad because if on-screen action is took bright, then it will look totally washed out on the MP700.
 I found this most true when I was playing “Silent Hill 4”; a lot of the on-screen text was barely legible and a lot of the on-screen action just didn’t look right.
 But the game itself looked more fleshed out than watching it on my standard TV.

-to animation, it’s on a case by case basis.
-“Princess Mononoke” Is great to
+on a case by case basis.
+“Princess Mononoke” Is great

-watch, however the subtitles sometimes become unreadable.
-“Disney’s Aladdin” is
+to watch, however the subtitles sometimes become unreadable.
+“Disney’s

 The Mojoplay monitor was meant for small screen play when you don’t have access to a television or you don’t want the youngins fighting over the TV when one wants to game and the other wants to watch “The O.C.”
 It’s visually stunning to watch at any angle without degradation of image and it makes certain games look better than they do on a standard television with its only drawback, to me, is the brightness level.
 But hopefully that can be leveled out in the next version of the monitor.
 Honestly I would have thought playing PS2 games on a 7” monitor would suck, but on the contrary, it’s just as good as playing on the big screen.
 I’d totally suggest picking up one of these bad boys just for the sake that if you like taking your gaming with you, so long as you’re near power outlets, then its game time anytime, anywhere.
 Think about it: you’re in an airport and you’re delayed a few hours with nothing to do.
 Break out the *your system here*, the Mojoplay monitor and kill some minutes while you kill some monsters or chill with your favorite movie (if your system has the capability).
 The Mojoplay MP-700 7” monitor retails for 99.95 and its Valkor tested, TOV approved.